aszelejak/az104/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 ## Lab scenario

 Contoso has a number of multi-tier applications that are not suitable to run by using Azure Container Instances.
 In order to determine whether they can be run as containerized workloads, you want to evaluate using Kubernetes as the container orchestrator.
 To further minimize management overhead, you want to test Azure Kubernetes Service, including its simplified deployment experience and scaling capabilities.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2015)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives